-InMoment’s cloud-based customer experience platform boasts that they are the first and only AI-powered company to use prescriptive analytics to help businesses understand exactly all that unstructured (text-heavy) data, in hopes of ending the CX guessing game — Nike, Target, and GE are currently amongst the leading brands leveraging the platform.
+InMoment’s cloud-based customer experience platform boasts that they are the first and only AI-powered company to use prescriptive analytics to help businesses understand exactly all that unstructured (text-heavy) data, to end the CX guessing game — Nike, Target, and GE are currently amongst the leading brands leveraging the platform.
 Where there are several CX analytics platforms competing in the space, InMoment prescribes to a brand’s C-suite how they should prioritize addressing these issues, based on the predicted ROI in solving for each — and in turn, delivers more keyword results to business leaders than their competitors.
 As an example, InMoment shared results comparing their results (right) versus its biggest competitor’s (left):

 Because the technology returns better analytics results, executives get a more comprehensive picture of what the customers truly are discussing and seeing as important.
 The executives can look at their reports and, based on individual business needs or concepts about the state of the market, choose which issues deserve the right prioritization.
 In the future, robots will be able to handle even that last step of prioritization.

 Artificial Intelligence for Customer Experience is the use of technology and machine learning to enhance customer experiences.
 With AI, brands spend less time analyzing text heavy analytics and more time making smarter decisions to drive change.
 AI driven insights provide consumer behaviors, preferences, uncovers new trends, and overall a more personalized experience.